Side-by-side comparison chart of bridge loan vs HELOC interest rates for homebuyers between properties

 What happens to my bridge loan if my home doesn’t sell in time?

-Bridge loans have hard maturity dates, typically 6–12 months.
-If your home doesn’t sell, you face a default risk or must refinance into a longer-term product — usually at higher cost.
+Hard maturity dates, typically 6–12 months, mean you face a default risk or must refinance into a longer-term product at higher cost if your home doesn’t sell.
 Some lenders offer one-time extensions of 3–6 months for a fee.
 This is the single largest risk of bridge financing and should factor heavily into your decision.